-When something like this happens, there is only one thing to do: fall down on your knees and thank your lucky stars.
-You have just made the maximum possible profit for your position.
-You just won the lottery, literally.
+If it does there, is only one thing to do: fall down on your knees and thank your lucky stars.
+You have just made the maximum possible profit on your position.

-Most of you have short option positions, although you may not realize it.
-For when you buy an in-the-money put option spread, it contains two elements: a long put and a short put.
-The short put can get assigned or called away at any time.
+Most of you have short options position, although you may not realize it.
+For when you buy an in-the-money call option spread, it contains two elements: a long call and a short call.
+The short call can get assigned or called away at any time.

 You have to be careful here because the inexperienced can blow their newfound windfall if they take the wrong action, so here’s how to handle it.

-What your broker would have to do in effect is allow you to get out of your put spread position at the maximum profit point, in this case, seven days before the April 18 expiration.
+For what the broker had in effect done is allow him to get out of his call spread position at the maximum profit point 20 days before the November 16 expiration date.

-All you have to do is call your broker and instruct him to exercise your long position.
-In this scenario, it’s your April $130 long position to close out your short position in the April $128.
+All he had to do was call his broker and instruct him to exercise his long position in his November $90 calls to close out his short position in the $95 calls.

-Puts are a right to sell shares at a fixed price before a fixed date, and one options contract is exercisable into 100 shares.
+Calls are a right to buy shares at a fixed price before a fixed date, and one option contract is exercisable into 100 shares.